 - Reducing the risk of venous thromboembolism (deep vein thrombosis and pulmonary embolism) in patients admitted to hospital; NICE Clinical Guideline (January 2010)

 - Prevention and management of venous thromboembolism; Scottish Intercollegiate Guidelines Network - SIGN (December 2010)

-- Rivaroxaban for treating pulmonary embolism and preventing recurrent venous thromboembolism, NICE Technology Appraisal (Jun 2013)
+- Rivaroxaban for treating pulmonary embolism and preventing recurrent venous thromboembolism; NICE Technology Appraisals, June 2013

 - Ageno W, Agnelli G, Imberti D, et al; Risk factors for venous thromboembolism in the elderly: results of the master registry.
 Blood Coagul Fibrinolysis.
 2008 Oct;19(7):663-7.